You've been waiting for this update! Now you can import your Trello Boards to Kanbanchi! Watch this video tutorial to learn how.

 Collaboration Software is not New

-A collaboration platform is a software that includes every possible tool that is needed for a team to work together on a project.
+A collaboration platform is a software that includes every possible tool that a team needs to work together on a project.
 These tools enable communication and information management, helping push information to people and allowing discussion of projects to assist with making important decisions.
-Through communication we seek and acquire information from each other and it needs to be as near to synchronous as possible – real-time or close-time.
+Through communication, we seek and acquire information from each other and it needs to be as near to synchronous as possible – real-time or close-time.

 Collaboration by Instant Messenger

 One of the most effective real-time, online communication tools involves an instant messenger; the user receives the message as soon as it is sent and this applies to text and voice modes.
-Of all the modern instant messengers Skype is currently the best known and most used.
+Of all the modern instant messengers, Skype is currently the best known and most used.
 The video chat mode allows people to see each other as well as chat and speak.
 Instant messengers are real-time, but they don’t have to be interruptive.
 You can finish typing a sentence, then look at your Skype alert and decide whether to answer now or after you have finished writing your message.
-Many applications have chat history, whereby for example a URL or telephone number messaged some time ago can be accessed; it is also possible to record voice and video calls and conferences.
+Many applications have chat history, whereby for example you can access a URL or telephone number in a message sometime after; it is also possible to record voice and video calls and conferences.